$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Introduction

+We use condition (B2) to show, in Examples \ref{example1} and \ref{example2}, that in case the action is not topologically free, then the fact that $\cB$ is isomorphic to the crossed product may depend on the way $\cA$ and $\alg(U_G)$ ’sit’ inside $B(H)$ and how they interact, which cannot happen in the presence of topological freeness, due to the isomorphim theorems in \cite{AntonLebedev, ArchboldSpielberg, Karlovich_OTAA17}.

+This work then explores the local type conditions in two directions.
+The first one, developed in Section \ref{ss.subalgebras_comm}, applies directly to commutative algebras, and has to do with a $C^*$-subalgebra $\cA'$ that is $M$-locally 'arbitrarily close' to $\cA$ and where $G$ also acts; in this case, assuming the generated algebras are also $M$-locally 'arbitrarily close', then the local condition (B2) needs only be verified on $\cA'$ and $\cB'$.
+We say that $\cA'$ and $\cB'$ are \emph{$M$-locally dense in $\cA$ and $\cB$.}

+It turns out that when the algebra $\cA$ is commutative, we see that this is the case with $\cA'=\C$ and $ \cB'=\alg(U_G)$, so we obtain a $M$-local condition in $ \alg(U_G)$ sufficient for our local condition (B2) to be verified in $\cB$, and for the isomorphism with the crossed product algebra; this is Theorem \ref{prop.comm_red}.

+Moreover, under an additional non-degeneracy condition, we can use (B2) to get rid of the $M$-local element, and we find a global condition on $ \alg(U_G)$, namely that $ \alg(U_G)\cong C^*(G)$ the group algebra, which guarantees (B2) and the isomorphism with the crossed product algebra.
+We point out that this condition depends only on $U_G$, not on localization, and effectively substitutes the requirement of topological freeness in this situation, see Theorems \ref{thm.condscomm2} and \ref{thm.condslocadense2.localtrajec}.

+Another application of the $M$-local conditions (B1) and (B2) is to guarantee conditions for applicability of the method of local trajectories for $M$-localizable algebras, that is, satisfying (C).
+As it is pointed out in Section \ref{s.localtraj}, in general, the local trajectories method is applicable to $\cB$, and yields a faithful family, if there are isomorphisms

+where $\pi=\oplus \pi_\omega$ and $\{\pi_\omega\}_{\omega \in \Omega}$ is the local trajectories family, $\pi_\omega$ regular representations.
+For the second isomorphism, we have representations on $C^*$-algebras of the form $B(\ell^2(G,H_\omega))$ and we can explore their norm properties to show that the $M$-local type condition (B1) is in fact always verified in $\pi(\cB)= \alg(\pi(A), U'_G)$.
+We conclude that if $\cA$ is $M$-localizable, then the conditions obtained before to ensure the isomorphism $ \cB \cong A\rtimes_\alpha G$ are also sufficient for the method of local trajectories to work on $\cB$; this leads to Theorems \ref{thm.extracond}, \ref{thm.condscomm2.localtraj} and \ref{thm.condslocadense2.localtrajec}.

+In this article, we chose to formulate our results for a 'concrete' algebra of operators $\cA\subset B(H)$, for some fixed Hilbert space $H$, together with an action of a discrete group on $\cA$, and a group of unitary operators $U_G\subset B(H)$.
+The condition that the action satisfies $\alpha_g(a)= U_gaU_g^*$ is nothing more than the pair $(id, U)$ being a covariant representation for $(\cA, G, \alpha)$.
+We point out that in fact our results also apply to the setting when we start with an 'abstract' unital $C^*$-algebra $\cA$ and consider an arbitrary faithful representation $\phi: \cA\to B(H_\phi)$ on some Hilbert space $H_\phi$, and a covariant representation $(\phi, U)$, with $U_G\subset B(H_\phi)$ unitary operators.
+Defining $\cB_{\phi, U}= \alg (\cA, U_G)$, conditions (B0), (B1) and (B2) can be easily written (see Remark \ref{rmk.gencovrepB0}) in a way such that they yield an isomorphism $\B_{\phi,U}\cong \cA\rtimes_\alpha G $, and similar conditions can be given such that the locally trajectories method works on $\cB_{\phi, U}$.

 We now give an outline of the paper.
-In Section \ref{s.prelim}, we start by reviewing some objects and concepts needed throughout the paper, including families of representations and the notions of sufficient, exhaustive and strictly norming families.
-We also establish the setting we will work on, and define relevant algebras associated with our structure.
+In Section \ref{s.prelim}, we review some objects and concepts needed throughout the paper.
+We also establish the setting we will work on, and define the relevant $C^*$-algebras associated with our structures.